Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Labor Supply}

 We let the measure of workers willing to work for firm $j$ at wage $W_{j}$ be

-where $A_j$ is the amenity value of working for firm $j$, $\aggW$ is an aggregate wage index that will be determined in equilibrium, $\psi_{j}$ is the probability that the firm hires each worker (an endogenous quantity that allows us to generate labor rationing), and $\eta>0$ is the elasticity of labor supply.\footnote{Appendix \ref{asec:micr_labor_supply} provides a micro-foundation of this labor supply equation assuming that workers have idiosyncratic tastes for different firms \citep{CCHK2018}.
-While Equation \eqref{eq:labor_supply} makes an explicit functional form assumption, we show that this is not required for our main predictions in Section \ref{sec:framework_predictions}.} The quantity $\psi_{j}W_{j}$ can be interpreted as the expected wage workers receive when choosing to work for firm $j$.
+where $A_j$ is the amenity value of working for the firm, $\aggW$ is an aggregate wage index that will be determined in equilibrium, $\psi_{j}$ is the firm's hiring probability (an endogenous quantity that allows us to generate labor rationing), and $\eta>0$ is the elasticity of labor supply.
+Appendix \ref{asec:micr_labor_supply} provides a micro-foundation of this labor supply equation assuming that workers have idiosyncratic tastes for different firms \citep{CCHK2018}.
+The quantity $\psi_{j}W_{j}$ can be interpreted as the expected wage workers receive when choosing to work for firm $j$.

 The structure in Equation \eqref{eq:labor_supply} imposes several assumptions for notational convenience that we later relax.
-First, the constant elasticity assumption simplifies the interpretation of our empirical analysis of demand shocks.
-We explicitly relax this assumption in Section \ref{sec:m_framework_constraints} when we discuss our design exploiting variation in firm constraints.
-Second, for notational simplicity we abstract from spillovers through labor market competition.
-Our empirical analysis, however, controls for such spillovers by exploiting within-market variation in shocks.
+First, the assumption that the labor supply elasticity $\eta$ is homogeneous across firms simplifies the interpretation of our empirical analysis of demand shocks.
+We explicitly relax this assumption in Section \ref{sec:m_framework_constraints} when we discuss our design exploiting within-firm variation in wage-setting constraints over time.
+Second, for notational simplicity, we also abstract from market-level adjustments.
+However, our empirical analysis exploits within-market variation in firm-level shocks by flexibly controlling for market-by-year effects.